Lyceum Course Catalog

-We encourage members to help keep Lyceum a participatory organization by sharing in policy making, proposing courses and assisting in class setup.
+Lyceum sponsors day trips.
+In addition, themed or ethnic dinners provide opportunities to socialize and sample foods.
+We encourage members to help keep Lyceum a participatory organization by sharing in policy making, proposing courses,and assisting in class setup.

 We hope you find our program intriguing and that we may welcome you to membership in Lyceum.
-Refer to the registration form for membership fees.
+Please refer to the registration form for membership fees.

-Note our new address: Classes, unless otherwise specified, are held at WSKG Studios,
+Please note: Classes, unless otherwise specified, are held at St. Vincent de Paul/Blessed

 Codes: [$] = fee; [NC] = no charge; ☺ = Lyceum member